 "I think we will play the same game as we always do.
 There are some teams that play more defensive against us and we found it more difficult to make the game.

-"Against Real Madrid they will have to come more.
+"Against Real Madrid they will have to come at us more.
 We will have to defend well and play more on the counter-attack."